thomasp85/data_imaginist/content/screens/index.md

 clamped open B-spline.
 Each screen is based on a location along the control point lines, e.g. a screen placed at 0.25 would derive its control points a quarter along the lines.
 Further, it has a start and end from 0 to 1 (B-splines are parameterised between 0 and 1).
-As with spirals, Spline screens has the potential to get very close to each other so they also check for and terminate at too close proximity to other screens.
+As with radials, Spline screens has the potential to get very close to each other so they also check for and terminate at too close proximity to other screens.
 Spline actors are the only actors capable of creating screens with a more wavy feel and the possibility of